varunasthana92/Astar_ENPM661_Project3/README.md

 * __cv2__ - used to save the image as a JPEG
 * __time__ - used to keep track of time when solving

-## Section 2: Maps
+## Section 2: Map

 The final map is defined with five obstacles and hard-coded to specific dimensions.
 For a point robot, the size is fixed.
 For a rigid robot, the obstacles expand to account for the radius and clearance, and the program then treats the problem as a point robot.

-* class Isobs is used to check wheter a given float(x,y) coordinate is in free space or in the obstacle.
-This uses the concept of Half-Planes and hence the configuration space is treated as a continuoys space and is not discretized.
+* __Class Isobs()__ is used to check wheter a given float(x,y) coordinate is in free space or in the obstacle.
+This uses the concept of Half-Planes and hence the configuration space is treated as a continuoys space and is __not discretized__.
-* class FinalMap is used to generate the map and store it as an image for visualization.
+* __Class FinalMap()__ is used to generate the map and store it as an image for visualization.
 This required to discretize the configuration space into a matrix

 ## Section 3: Actions and Nodes